-To be eligible to take the exam, you must first pass the RHF Accessibility Assessor Training Course.
-You must upload a digital copy of your Certificate of Completion when registering for the exam on the CSA Group's website.
-The RHFAC Professional Exam must be completed within 12 months of the last in-classroom day of your RHFAC Accessibility Assessor Training Course.
+- When registering to take the exam, you must upload a digital copy of your Certificate of Completion to the CSA Group's website. - The RHFAC Professional exam must be completed within 12 months of the last in-class day of your RHFAC Accessibility Assessor training course.